yabar-dev/yabar/README.md

 		border-color-rgb: 0xffffff;

-* Inheritance: As the config file gets larger because you want to add several bars, you may find yourself adding many identical option values for every added bar.
+* Inheritance: (thanks to a proposed idea by @Lindenk) As the config file gets larger because you want to add several bars, you may find yourself adding many identical option values for every added bar.
 This optional entry is added in order to inherit the options from a precedent bar into your next bar.
 You can also override the inherited options with new values.

 		inherit: "bar1";

+	You can also inherit a bar with not only its bar-specific options, but also with its blocks and their block-specific options as well using the `inherit-all` bar-specific option.
+Example:

+		inherit-all: "bar1";

+* Button commands: Yabar already supports mouse button commands for each block (See [block-specific options](https://github.com/geommer/yabar#block-specific-options)).
+Moreover, yabar seeks to make the entire bar clickable even if the pressed area does not belong to any block or the corresponding button command for that block is not defined.
+Example:

+		command-button4: "xbacklight -inc 1";
+		command-button5: "xbacklight -dec 1";